 Self harm is becoming more common amongst teenagers in New Zealand and other countries in the western world.
-It is usually a coping strategy rather than a problem solving strategy, which is often how suicide can be seen.
-It should always be taken seriously as 30 percent of people who deliberately self harm can die from this.
+It is usually a coping strategy rather than a problem-solving strategy, which is often how suicide is seen.
+However, it should always be taken seriously as 30 percent of people who deliberately self harm can die from this.

 Self harm is also known as deliberate self harm (DSH) and can take many forms.
-It is becoming more common amongst young people but it can also occur in much older people.
+It is becoming more common among young people but it can also occur in people of all ages.